anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 is backward compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
 Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.

-When the RDAP-X media type is used in the Content-Type header, the values in the media type's extension parameter SHOULD match the values in the `rdapConformance` array in the return JSON.
+When the RDAP-X media type is used in the `content-type header`, the values in the media type's extension parameter SHOULD match the values in the `rdapConformance` array in the return JSON.
 When there is a mismatch between extension parameters and the `rdapConformance` array, clients SHOULD give preference to the `rdapConformance`